 Price: Free, with premium subscriptions available on iPhone, Android, Web

-You don't have to actually write your to-do lists in the morning, but you should definitely take a look at them before you dive into your work.
-And if your to-do list is cluttered and confusing, you'll end up losing precious time to reorganizing and reprioritizing it.
+You don't have to actually write down your to-do lists in the morning, but you should definitely take a look at them before you dive into your work.
+And if your to-do list is cluttered and confusing, you'll end up losing precious time to reorganizing and re-prioritizing it.

 To prevent that from happening, I'd highly suggest a tool like Todoist.
-My teammate Lindsay Kolowich recently introduced me to it, and it's completely transformed the way I keep track of what I need to accomplish.
-It allows you to add deadlines and labels to each list item, and then automatically sorts your whole to-do list by what you have to accomplish that day.
-This helps you keep you on top of what you need to accomplish in a given day, and prevents you from getting sidetracked by down-the-road projects.
+HubSpot Senior Marketing Manager Lindsay Kolowich introduced me to it, and it's completely transformed the way I keep track of what I need to accomplish.
+It allows you to add deadlines and labels to each list item, then automatically sorts your whole to-do list by what you have to accomplish that day.
+That can help you keep you on top of what you need to accomplish on a given day, and prevents you from getting sidetracked by down-the-road projects.

 Price: Free, with premium subscriptions available on iPhone, Android, Web

-Instead of calling a 30-minute meeting to debrief on what everyone's doing, you simply fill out a form in Jell and it gets sent to the rest of your team.
+Instead of calling a 30-minute meeting to debrief on what everyone's doing, you simply fill out a form in Jell that gets sent to the rest of your team.
 (If you're using Slack, it has a handy integration to have these messages posted in there, too.)

 Fast-forward a few hours, and chances are, you'll have a block of meetings on your plate.
 (That is, after all, the best time of day to have them.)
-But if you're going to take time out of your day for meetings, they'd better be productive.
-There's nothing worse than wasting a bunch of people's time on something that could be handled over email.
+But if you're going to take time out of your day for meetings, they better be productive.
+There's nothing worse than wasting a bunch of people's time on something that could have been handled over email.

-Yep, a tool can help you with that too.
-Do can help you keep yours more organized and actionable -- that way, no one's wasting time sitting in unnecessary meetings.
+Yep -- a tool can help you with that too.
+The Do app can help you keep yours more organized and actionable -- that way, no one's wasting time sitting in unnecessary meetings.
 If you're looking for a free option, Solid (available on Web only) is a great choice.